PlayQ/tg-octopus-clipboard-extension/README.md

    <img src="docs/step4.png"/>
 5. Browse to the .xpi file and press Open.
 A notification will appear to the left of the address bar that an external source wants to install an add on.
    <img src="docs/step5.png"/>
 6. Verify installation.
-Press “Install” in the notification and restart Firefox if necessary.
+Press “Install” in the notification and restart Firefox.
    <img src="docs/step6.png"/>

 ## For developres

 A full description of how to build and sign an extension can be found here: https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/
+Briefly:

+1. web-ext lint
+2. web-ext build
+3. web-ext sign

+All necessary settings, keys and parameters for the current extension listed in the package.json file under the "webExt" key. web-ext will automattically try to load its configuration options from a "webExt" property every time it runs.